bitweb-project/bted/bteutil/README.md

 ## GPG Verification Key

-All official release tags are signed by Conformal so users can ensure the code has not been tampered with and is coming from the btcsuite developers.
+All official release tags are signed by Conformal so users can ensure the code has not been tampered with and is coming from the bitweb-project developers.
 To verify the signature perform the following:

 - Download the public key from the Conformal website at